pac4j/spring-webmvc-pac4j/README.md

 5) The `LogoutController` logs out the user from the application and triggers the logout at the identity provider level

-6) The `WebSecurityHelper` gets the authenticated user profiles and checks the user roles for web applications while the `RestSecurityHelper` is for web services
+6) The `UISecurityHelper` gets the authenticated user profiles and checks the user roles for web applications while the `WSSecurityHelper` is for web services

 7) The `@RequireAnyRole` and `@RequireAllRoles` annotations check the user roles.